Skip to content

 How urgent?

-Lawton's moderate contractor market density means homeowners face 2-4 week backlogs for repairs following major hail events.
-The city sees moderate storm chaser activity following regional storms, making contractor verification essential.
-Oklahoma House Bill 1940 (effective November 1, 2022), codified in Title 59 of the Oklahoma Statutes, prohibits roofing contractors from promising to pay any part of your insurance deductible.
+Lawton's moderate contractor market density means post-storm repair backlogs typically extend 2-4 weeks following major hail events.
+The city sees moderate storm chaser activity during regional weather events, making contractor verification essential.
+Oklahoma House Bill 1940, effective November 2022, prohibits roofing contractors from advertising or promising to pay any portion of your insurance deductible when paid by insurance proceeds.

 Storm chaser red flags